HITECHCRIME/HC_SG33_Network_Bliss/README.md

-fuck the social since - it became so focal networks rise and fall, i still scroll through it all cast on net with coded sys, overlay is such a bliss spreading wrong intentions with no visible remorse in a broken edgeless mirror you're stuck - ya cutting through the data's path of choice
+fuck the social since - it became so focal networks rise and fall, i still scroll through it all cast on net with coded sys, overlay is such a bliss spreading the wrong intentions with no visible remorse in a broken edgeless mirror you are stuck - ya cutting through the data's path of choice
-(right,) their attention drops, viewers out of luck
+(right,) their attention drops, viewers out of luck i'm still here, distant eye watching close

-i'm still here
-distant eye watching close

 (subliminal lies, check the time in my mind fuck the social since - it became so focal